2024 Papua gubernatorial election

 The 2024 Papua gubernatorial election was held on 27 November 2024 as part of nationwide local elections to elect the governor of Papua province for a five-year term.
 The previous election was held in 2018.
 It was the first gubernatorial election in Papua since the province's partition in 2022.
 Former Jayapura Mayor Benhur Tomi Mano of the Indonesian Democratic Party of Struggle (PDI-P) secured 50% of the vote.
-His sole opponent, Matius Fakhiri, received 49%.
+His sole opponent, Mathius Fakhiri, received 49%.
 After the election, a dispute arose over the eligibility of PDI-P vice gubernatorial nominee Yermias Bisai.
 As a result, the Constitution Court annulled the election on 24 February 2025 and ordered a repeat election.

 Electoral system

 The election, like other local elections in 2024, follow the first-past-the-post system where the candidate with the most votes wins the election, even if they do not win a majority.
 It is possible for a candidate to run uncontested, in which case the candidate is still required to win a majority of votes "against" an "empty box" option.
 Should the candidate fail to do so, the election will be repeated on a later date.